-Fully vaccinated foreign nationals with an approved visa and travel exemption, and who are not required to quarantine on arrival, are allowed to fly to Australia above the international passenger arrival caps if they are flying into New South Wales.
-Victoria or the Australian Capital Territory from 1 November 2021
+Fully vaccinated foreign nationals with an approved visa and travel exemption, and who are not required to quarantine on arrival, are allowed to fly to Australia above the international passenger arrival caps.

 More information and support

 The VDS-NC Checker app is available from the Apple and Google Play stores.